 - Customer Loyalty: Shoppers who know they can pay the way they want are more likely to return and make additional purchases from stores that make the payment process easy, resulting in more loyal, repeat customers.

 Interested in adding additional payment methods to your Volusion store?
-Check out our informative page about Volusion’s expanded integration with PayPal that includes a variety of payment methods—including Buy Now Pay Later options, PayPal Wallet, debit and credit cards, Venmo, and more—all available to Volusion merchants who are using our Premium Checkout experience.
+Check out our informative page about Volusion Payments Powered by Stripe and our expanded integration with PayPal that includes a variety of payment methods—including Buy Now Pay Later options, PayPal Wallet, debit and credit cards, Venmo, and more—all available to Volusion merchants.